06 Safeguarding children, young people and vulnerable adults policy

 - If staff wish to raise or discuss any issues which might fall into the above categories, they should normally raise this issue with

-- Staff who are unable to raise the issue with their manager/Designated Person should raise the issue with their line manager’s
+- Staff who are unable to raise the issue with their manager/designated safeguarding lead should raise the issue with their line

 - If staff are still concerned after the investigation, or the matter is so serious that they cannot discuss it with a line manager,

-Ultimately, if an issue cannot be resolved and the member of staff believes a child remains at risk
+If an issue cannot be resolved and the member of staff believes a child remains at risk because the

 - their own or another employer will cover up the concern